• Skip to primary navigation

 Using both raw garlic and roasted garlic, gives this vegan potato soup its robust flavor.
 Along with that garlic are some big hunks of creamy potatoes and a sprinkling of fresh parsley.
 You could always add some sliced celery or some big pieces of carrots to make it chunkier and add a bit of a different flavor.

 I have heard that this Czech garlic soup (or Česnečka) can be used as a hangover soup or hangover cure.
-It is also known to help heal the common cold.
+It is also known to help heal the common cold, similar to this Italian penicillin soup.
 That is probably because garlic is chock full of nutrients and has been known for centuries for its healing abilities, garlic is so great for your health.

 Top it all off with some crunchy croutons and a sprinkling of cheese, serve with a loaf of fresh homemade bread.
 If you love garlic, you are going to love this soup.